E-MobilityBusinessE-Roaming

 Towards EV mass adaptation

-In this article we want to give some insights into the EV network’s development and its current state around the world.
+In this article, we want to give you some insights into the EV network’s development and its current state around the world.

 Types of EV charging stations

-Rapid charging stations - being the fastest way to charge an EV, these stations are usually located along motorways and close to main roads.
-They come in handy en route especially during lengthy rides.
+Being the fastest way to charge an EV, the rapid charging stations are usually located along motorways and close to main roads.
+They come in handy en route, especially during lengthy rides.
 Depending on the car’s brand, the capacity of such charges can reach even an 80% charge within 20-30 minutes while at 50+kW.

-Fast charging stations - possibly most common ones, usually installed in business districts, offices, major car parks and urban areas where it’s usual to leave the car for approximately an hour.
-Their charging capacity oscillates at 1-2hour when at 22kW (most popular one).
+Fast charging stations, possibly the most common ones, are usually installed in business districts, offices, major car parks, and urban areas where it’s usual to leave the car for approximately an hour.
+Their charging capacity oscillates at 1- 2 hours when at 22kW (most popular one).

 Slow charging stations - known for being the most commonly used as home-chargers, rated up to 3kW.
-They are typically used for overnight charging, but occasionally found in offices where employees can charge their vehicle while at work.
-They take between 6-10h to fully charge the car.
+They are typically used for overnight charging, but are occasionally found in offices where employees can charge their vehicles while at work.
+They take between 6-10 hours to fully charge the car.

-It must be noted that we can differentiate more subtypes, especially when it comes to rapid chargers.
-With charging being one of the main focuses of the entire industry, brands keep on developing highly-efficient and very fast stations.
-That includes: UltraRapid DC which provides power at 100kW or Tesla’s Supercharger that can charge up to 150kW.
+Importantly, we can differentiate more subtypes, especially among the rapid chargers.
+With charging being one of the main focuses of the entire industry, brands keep on developing highly efficient and very fast stations.
+That includes the UltraRapid DC, which provides power at 100kW, or Tesla’s Supercharger, which can charge up to 150kW.

-In the big game of charging stations it is most likely that the e-mobility future will be dominated by slow and fast charging stations due to their convenience and low-cost electricity.
-Although, it doesn’t change the fact that rapid chargers are the ones which will eventually alleviate the range-anxiety and might be the most prominent way of charging for branches such as taxis or buses.
+It is most likely that the e-mobility future will be dominated by slow and fast charging stations due to their convenience and low-cost electricity.
+Although it doesn’t change the fact that rapid chargers are the ones that will eventually alleviate the range anxiety and might be the most prominent way of charging for branches such as taxis or buses.

 EV charging infrastructure

-Electric vehicles infrastructure doesn’t fail to ever grow and evolve.
+Electric vehicle infrastructure doesn’t fail to grow and evolve.
 Yet, it’s somehow fallen into a vicious cycle of “there will be more charging stations when people buy more electric vehicles” vs “people will buy more electric vehicles when there are more available charging stations”.

-Nevertheless, despite such unanswerable nuances, the infrastructure has been doing well in recent years.
-According to the most recent numerical data, as of 2019, there were 7.3 million chargers worldwide (6.5 million of which - private; light-duty vehicle slow chargers in homes, multi-dwelling buildings and workplaces).
-In terms of public charging points, which hold the 12% share in the overall number, it’s been noted that their amount increased up to 60% year on year.
+In terms of public charging points, which hold a 12.6% share in the overall number, their number increased by 40% year on year.
 This figure exceeded even the electric light-duty vehicle stock growth.
-Such impressive expansion naturally has a lot to do with various policies advocating EV’s adoption.
+Such impressive expansion naturally has a lot to do with various policies advocating for EV adoption.

-Although the figures look very promising, there is one particular drawback and that is the distribution of ownership across the globe.
-Nearly 61% of all private-owned charging stations are located in two countries only.
-It must be noted that these are some major countries with large numbers of citizens, but still, it shows well how EV charging networks are falling behind in some areas of the globe.
+Although the figures look very promising, the distribution of ownership across the globe may be considered a drawback.
+Nearly 61% of all privately owned charging stations are located in two countries only.
+These are some major countries with large numbers of citizens, but still, it shows well how EV charging networks are falling behind in some areas of the globe.

 The leadership of the pack stays with China, which holds top performance in almost all EV-related rankings.
 In terms of private charging points, the figures are as follows: